Sustainable-IQ-Inc/d3p/AUTH_LOGGING.md

 ## Overview

-This document describes the comprehensive authentication logging system implemented to help diagnose magic link login issues.
-The system logs three key events in the authentication flow:
+This document describes the comprehensive authentication logging system implemented to help diagnose login issues.
+The system logs key events in the authentication flow:

+### Current OTP-Based Authentication
 1. **Login Page Visits** - When a user lands on the login page
+2. **OTP Sends** - When a 6-digit verification code is requested and sent
+3. **OTP Verifications** - When a user successfully verifies their OTP code
+4. **OTP Errors** - When OTP send or verification fails

+### Legacy Magic Link Authentication (Deprecated)
+For backwards compatibility, magic link events are still logged:
-2. **Magic Link Sends** - When a magic link is requested and sent
+1. **Magic Link Sends** - When a magic link was requested and sent
-3. **Magic Link Accesses** - When a user clicks on a magic link
+2. **Magic Link Accesses** - When a user clicked on a magic link

 ## Implementation Details